kniklas/get-fx/DEVELOPMENT.md

 Unit tests should be executed using `pytest` command, or checked constantly during development using `ptw` (pytest watch).

+### testing multiple python versions

+Do not use `tox` command as you may get failure that given python version is missing.
+In order to perform testing on multiple python versions use `make tox` instead.

 ## Testing using multiple Python versions